October 6, 2022

 4.3.1 NIST standards

 The National Institute of Standards and Technology (NIST) is an agency of the US Department of Commerce.
-The organization issues guidelines in order to help other organizations to meet the regulatory compliance requirements.
+The organization issues guidelines to help other organizations meet regulatory compliance requirements.
 The NIST published Guidelines for the Selection, Configuration, and Use of Transport Layer Security (TLS) Implementations (SP 800-52 Rev. 2), in 2005 which provides guidance for selecting and configuring TLS protocol implementations.
-The NIST SP 800-52 Rev. 2 requires that all government TLS servers and clients support TLS 1.2 configured with FIPS-based cipher suites and recommends that agencies develop migration plans to support TLS 1.3 by January 1, 2024.
+The NIST SP 800-52 Rev. 2 requires all government TLS servers and clients to support TLS 1.2 configured with FIPS-based cipher suites and recommends that agencies develop migration plans to support TLS 1.3 by 1 January 2024.

 4.3.2 PCI-DSS